 Dear Friends,

-Namaste and welcome to High Himalayan Community Projects Nepal.
+Namaste and welcome to HHCP Nepal, or High Himalayan Community Projects Nepal.

 In 2010 I dreamed of making a difference to these marginalised communities, and HHCP Nepal was born.
 Education, health and sanitation, and empowering the rural people themselves to make a difference in their own lives being the prime objective.

 Being a local, I have the local knowledge and always listen to the voices of the target communities and we use our resources to train and mobilize these communities to achieve their goals.
-All our projects are performed according to these major needs, that is why we say “small projects, big results and one village at once.”
+All our projects are performed according to these major needs, that is why we say “grass roots input, small projects, big results.”

-I have to highlight a few key people who have been a source of inspiration and unflinching support since the day I met them: Nola Ainsworth, Margot Dickson, Patrick & Laura Hessel, Bastien Rojanawisut, Wendy Wonson, Inner Wheel West Harbour Sydney, Andrea & Mario Marini, Julian & Pieta Laing, Leanne Patison & family, Bernadette King, Deana Marcon, Claudia Fritz, Alberto Jose, Klaus Harder, and all of the HHCP friends, volunteers and advocates for their passion, commitment, dedication and generous support.
+I would like to acknowledge a few key people who have been a source of inspiration and unflinching support since the day I met them: Nola Ainsworth, Reach Out Nepal family, Margot Dickson, Patrick & Laura Hessel, Rainbow of Hope for Children Alberta Canada committee, Bastien Rojanawisut, Wendy Wonson, Inner Wheel West Harbour Sydney, Stuart Wonson, Andrea & Mario Marini, Julian & Pieta Laing, Leanne Patison & family, Sue Oliver, Deana Marcon, Claudia Fritz, Klaus Harder, George Partos, Carol Gurney, Gita Sharma, Kamala Wing and all of the HHCP friends, volunteers and supporters for their passion, commitment, dedication and generous support.

 Thank you very much!